 Istanbul has become the destination for many people from all over the world for performing cosmetic procedures.

-The reasons behind that the competitive prices, the experienced surgeons in this field, and the distinctive medical services.
+The reasons behind that are the competitive prices, the experienced surgeons in this field, and the distinctive medical services.

 In Turkey, liver transplant surgery costs approximately $25000 to $35000.